 Popular south-side eatery is open 6am–3pm Monday–Saturday for breakfast and lunch.
 Specialty breakfasts, Mexican food, specialty sandwiches, burgers, salads.
 Catering, delivery, takeout.
 Prices from $4 to $10.
 810 E. College Dr., 375-0117.

 To deliver the “ultimate ice-cream experience,” the secret recipe for smooth, creamy ice cream is made fresh daily in the store, and then customized with your choice of mix-ins on a frozen granite stone.
 Custom, signature ice-cream cakes, pies, cupcakes.
 598 Main Ave., 259-5052. www.coldstonecreamery.com

 Creative and large menu, fresh-roasted organic coffee, and friendly folks.
 Daily specials and tried-and-true entrées.
 Everyone is treated like a regular at College Drive Café.
 Open seven days a week from 6:30am–2pm.
 Free Wi-Fi.
 666 E. College Dr., 247-5322. www.cafedurango.com

 Common Grounds Café

-In the Durango Public Library lobby, the coffee stand is staffed by Durango High School students who want work experience.
-Sandwiches, yogurt, chips, fruit and cold drinks, Bread baked products, Desert Sun Coffee Roasters coffee.
+Staffed by high-school students who want experience.
+Sandwiches, yogurt, chips, fruit, and cold drinks, Bread baked products, Desert Sun Coffee Roasters coffee.
 Perfect snack spot for kids, library patrons, river-trail users and meeting attendees.
 10am–2pm Monday–Friday.
+Durango Public Library lobby.
 1900 E. Third Ave., 375-3380.

 Cuckoo’s Chicken House & Waterin’ Hole